nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * U.S. Presidential Executive Order compliance: For example, U.S. Cloud Service Providers (CSPs) may have support personnel located in a restricted geographic boundary (countries e.g., Venezuela, Iran, China, North Korea).
 However, those personnel should not be allowed to support U.S. customers.
 Geo-location enforcement can ensure policy compliance.
 See [doj-cisa].

 ## **Category 3**: Security assurance and compliance
 Geographic boundary attestation helps satisfy data residency and data sovereignty requirements for regulatory compliance.

 # High-level Approach

 ## Gathering location on Host
 Host (H) contains location Devices (HD) like mobile sensor, GPS sensor, WiFi sensor, GNSS sensor, etc. H is a compute node, including servers, routers, and end-user appliances like smartphones or tablets or PCs.
 H has a TPM.
 Note on TPM -- The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK).
 For the initial version of the draft H is bare metal Linux OS host.

-The location agent (modified SPIFFE/SPIRE agent) is a daemon running on bare-metal Linux OS Host as a process with root permissions and direct access to TPM.
+The location agent (modified SPIFFE/SPIRE agent using a geo-location plugin mechnism) is a daemon running on bare-metal Linux OS Host as a process with root permissions (todo: dow we need root permissions for TPM 2.0 access - Ned?) and direct access to TPM.
 The agent gathers the location from local location sensors (e.g. GPS, GNSS).
 The agent has a TPM plugin which interacts with the TPM.
 The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

 ### Boot time attestation/remote verification of OS for integrity and proof of residency on H
 As part of system boot/reboot process, boot loader based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.

 Measurement Collection: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
-The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers and initial programs.
+The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers, location devices and initial programs.
+All the location devices (e.g. GPS sensor, Mobile sensor) version/firmware in a platform are measured during each boot -- this is a boot loader enhancement.
+Any new location device which is hotswapped in will be evaluated for inclusion only during next reboot.

 Log Creation: These measurements are recorded in a log, often referred to as the TCGLog, and stored in the TPM's Platform Configuration Registers (PCRs).